Skip to content

 people = await Resolver().resolve(people)

-Throughout this entire assembly process, we did not write a single line of code to expand the people
+Throughout this assembly process, we did not write a single line of code to expand the people array, all related code is inside the Person object.

-If we were to handle this in a procedural way, we would need to at least consider:
+If we were to handle it in a procedural way, we would need to at least consider:

-- Aggregating annual and sick leaves based on
+• Aggregating annual and sick leaves based on person_id, generating two new variables person_annual_map and person_sick_map

 These processes are all encapsulated internally in pydantic-resolve.